dhwitz/simple-telegram-plex-bot/README.md

 Used to download files to qbittorrent through a telegram bot.

+Requires qbittorrent web interface to be enabled to prot 8081.

 Send the bot a magnet link and it will download it and notify you when your download completes.

 There are also several commands: